Data Modeling for Environmental Science

 1. Readings.
 This is a reading intensive class: We will read 1-2 chapters per week from the assigned text.
 The chapter readings will provide the basis for online discussions in Yellowdig.
 There will be weekly quizzes in Blackboard over the assigned readings.

 2. Supporting videos.
 Each week students will watch lecture videos, where the author (Richard McElreath) of our text presents each chapter.
 These will reinforce our chapter readings and provide an additional perspective on the assigned readings.
-These video lectures will also provide the basis for class discussions in Yellowdig, e.g., please ask questions, make comments, and respond to your classmates' questions in Yellowdig.
-We will also watch a series of short R videos that will introduce key concepts of R.
+We will also watch a series of videos on R that will introduce key concepts in the R language.

 Course Goals